-Let's say you've been to see doctors and specialists, you've had all the tests—only to discover that your pain is chronic.
+So you've seen all the doctors and specialists, you've had all the tests—and at the end of it all you discovered that your pain is chronic.

 For many, this is an unfortunate reality thanks to conditions that cannot be easily cured or treated, such as degenerative disc disease, spinal stenosis and spondylolisthesis.
-This type of pain often follows a pattern of low level of pain or discomfort with intermittent flare-ups of more intense pain.
+This type of pain often follows a pattern of low-level discomfort with intermittent flare-ups of more intense pain.

 Living with pain day-in and day-out is exhausting and frustrating.
-But you can do a lot personally to help keep the severity of pain—and the effect it has on you—in check.
-Learning all you can about pain management and maintaining good overall health are great places to begin.
+But you can limit the severity of your pain—and the effect it has on you—with the following 2 strategies:

 - Over-the-counter or prescription pain medications

 To find what works best for you, try various combinations of pain management techniques.
 But be patient, as it may take you several months before you find the right combination of treatments.